 Results: We obtained from the Town a schedule of SALLE grants received and expended during Fiscal Years 2015 and 2016.
-The SALLE activity in the Fiscal Year 2015 schedule agreed to supporting records without exception.

-However, we identified several variances between the Fiscal Year 2016 SALLE schedule prepared by the Town and the Town's supporting records:
+We identified several variances between the schedule prepared by the Town and the supporting records of the Town for both fiscal years.
+See the detail of those variances below: